-Market Risk
+Market Risk and Selection Risk

 Market risk is the risk that one or more markets in which a Fund invests will go down in value, including the possibility that the markets will go down sharply and unpredictably.
 The value of a security or other asset may decline due to changes in general market conditions, economic trends or events that are not specifically related to the issuer of the security or other asset, or factors that affect a particular issuer or issuers, exchange, country, group of countries, region, market, industry, group of industries, sector or asset class.
-Local, regional or global events such as war, acts of terrorism, the spread of an infectious illness or other public health issues, recessions, or other events could have a significant impact on a Fund and its investments.
+Local, regional or global events such as war, acts of terrorism, the spread of infectious illness or other public health issues, recessions, or other events could have a significant impact on a Fund and its investments.
+In respect of Active Funds and Multi-Asset Funds, selection risk is the risk that the securities selected by Fund management will underperform the markets, the relevant indices or the securities selected by other funds with similar investment objectives and investment strategies.
+This means you may lose money.